 The following questions should be considered for any project that gathers data.
 These questions should be considered first at the planning stage, again as data is being gathered and stored, and once more prior to final deposit into a digital archive or repository.

 What are the data organization standards for your field?
 For example, there are often standards for labeling data fields that will make your data machine-readable.
-There may also be specific variables and coding guidelines that you can use that will make your work interoperable with other datasets. may be accepted hierarchies and directory structures in your discipline that you can build upon.
+There may also be specific variables and coding guidelines that you can use that will make your work interoperable with other datasets.
+Lastly, there may be accepted hierarchies and directory structures in your discipline that you can build upon.

 What are the data export options in the software you are using?
 If using proprietary and/or highly specialized software to analyze large data sets, export the data in a format that is likely to be supported in the future, and that will be accessible from other software programs.
 This usually means choosing an open format that is not proprietary.
-Remember that you may not have access to the same software in the future and not all software upgrades can read old file types.
+Remember that you may not have access to the same software in the future, and not all software upgrades can read old file types.

 What forms of the data will be needed for future access?
 Consider the various forms the data may take, and the scale of the data involved.
 You may need to preserve not only the underlying raw data, but also the resulting analyses you have created from it.